epdampiitb/epdampiitb.github.io/p/ourteam.md

 				<header class="major">
 					<h3>Roshni Singh</h3>
 				</header>
 				<p>Just your everyday absent-minded Physics lover,  Schrodinger's cat has the key to my heart, (and simultaneously doesn't).
 I love conversations on almost anything ranging from capitalism, communism and the cosmos to History, Hemmingway and hippos having sensitive skin.
 And I love listening to people talk about their experiences and thoughts.
-On most days, you'll find me annoying my friends with the worst puns (those are the best kind :P).
-On a rainy day, you'll find me curled up with a novel, a cup of coffee and indie music.
-I'm a closeted singer and dancer who writes poems and fills up a scrapbook to deal with my emotions.
-Favourite sport?
+On most days, you'll find me annoying my friends with the worst puns (those are the best kind :P). <!--On a rainy day, you'll find me curled up with a novel, a cup of coffee and indie music.
+I'm a closeted singer and dancer who writes poems and fills up a scrapbook to deal with my emotions.--> Favourite sport?
 Literally anything with a racquet -( badminton, tennis, squash or TT).</p>
 				<center>
 				<ul class="actions">
 					<li><a href="mailto:roshnisingh171@gmail.com" class="button" class="fa fa-2x fa-envelope" target="_blank"></a></li>